 * U.S. economy adds 148,000 jobs in Dec vs est. 190,000

-Among stocks, Francesca's Holdings tanked about 20 percent premarket after the women's apparel and accessories maker said it expected up to 17 percent decline in current-quarter same-store sales.
+Among declining stocks, Francesca's Holdings tanked 20.7 percent.
+The women's apparel and accessories maker said it expected up to 17 percent decline in current-quarter same-store sales.

-(Reporting by Sruthi Shankar in Bengaluru; Additional reporting by Sinead Carew in New York; Editing by Sriraj Kalluvila)
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski)